centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 kind of field is able to connect products and display an "Add to Cart" button. </p>
 <p>This field will take the three products that we have updated with our
-new information and create an interactive drop down list of our color field options.</p>
+new information and create an interactive drop-down list of our color field options.</p>

 <ul class="screenshot_breadcrumbs">